In the Heat of the Night (TV series): Sixth season, 1992-1993

-Other highlights from the season include a faded country music singer (Robert Goulet) who ends up committing murder; Althea has a nervous breakdown after witnessing a student's brutal suicide; the reconciliation between Gillespie and his estranged daughter Lana; LuAnn's slacker ex-con brother comes to town, creating havoc; a law school friend of Virgil's (Jason Beghe) is suspected of being involved in the death of an ex-girlfriend, and a two-part episode directed by Larry Hagman involves a white supremacist politician whose visit to Sparta has a couple of ulterior motives, including aspirations for a presidential run ("The Leftover Man").
+Other highlights from the season include a faded country music singer (Robert Goulet) who ends up committing murder; Althea is on the brink of a nervous breakdown after witnessing a student's brutal suicide; Gillespie and his estranged daughter Lana reconcile and develop a close relationship; LuAnn's slacker ex-con brother (Designing Women star Meshach Taylor) comes to town; a law school friend of Virgil's (future Chicago P. D. star Jason Beghe) is suspected of being involved in the death of an ex-girlfriend.
+Sweet is accused of soliciting a bribe from two racist car salesmen during an arrest; Bubba experiences his own type of fatal attraction when a woman he helped during a carjacking becomes obsessed with him.
+A two-part episode directed by Larry Hagman (who was a close friend of Carroll O'Connor's, directed several later season Heat episodes) involves a white supremacist politician whose visit to Sparta has a couple of ulterior motives, including aspirations for a presidential run ("The Leftover Man").

-The season ends with a well-known prison bishop working with Eugene in hopes of getting his father Vic's death row sentence commuted, but the bishop becomes a target for someone looking for revenge.
-Harriet is conflicted about what her role in all of this is, as she and Gillespie have fallen in love and considering a possible future together, but can't ignore Eugene's dissatisfaction over their relationship.
+The season ends with a well-known prison bishop working with Eugene in hopes of getting his father Vic's death row conviction commuted, but the bishop becomes a target for someone looking for revenge.
+Meanwhile, Harriet is conflicted about what her role in all of this is, as she and Gillespie have fallen in love and are considering a possible future together.
+However, she can't ignore Eugene's dissatisfaction over their relationship.
+She does, however, agree to see Vic in prison, commits to helping in his defense by hiring an attorney and they part on good terms.